mah0001/metadata-editor-docs-v2/templates_design.md

 - **`PREVIEW`**

-  Preview will generate an HTML version of the template, which will open in a web browser.
+  Generate an HTML version of the template, which will open in a web browser.

   ![image](img/ME_UG_v1-0-0_template_preview.png)

 - **`TABLE`**

-  This option will generate a tabular description of the template, which can be copy/pasted in MS-Excel if needed.
+  Generate a tabular description of the template, which can fpr example be copy-pasted in MS-Excel if needed.

   ![image](img/ME_UG_v1-0-0_template_table.png)

 - **`PDF`**

-  The PDF option generates a PDF version of the template.
-If the template contains detailed descriptions of all metadata elements, and examples of content, the PDF file may serve as a useful instruction guide for data curators.
+  Generate a PDF version of the template.
+If the template contains detailed descriptions of all metadata elements, and examples of content, the PDF file can serve as a useful instruction guide for data curators.

   ![image](img/ME_UG_v1-0-0_template_PDF.png)

 - **`REVISIONS`**

-  This option provides a history of changes to the template since its creation.
+  Provide a history of changes to the template since its creation.

 - **`UUID`**

-  This option allows template administrators to edit the unique identifier of the template.
+  Allows template administrators to edit the unique identifier of the template.
 By default, a system identifier is created.
 This identifier can be changed to a more readable one.
 This will typically be done for administrative metadata templates.

 ## Editing a template